gmoratorio/bowling-basic/README.md

 # Bowling - Basic!

-## The most BASIC kind of bowling...
+## The most basic kind of bowling...

 This game of bowling is implemented in vanilla JavaScript, with no third party libraries, and runs entirely through window promps.